samdutton/multihouse/README.md

 ## Command line options

 ```
 -a, --append        Append output to existing data in output file
 -c, --categories    Audits to run: one or more comma-separated values,
                     default is:
                     performance,pwa,best-practices,accessibility,seo
 -f, --flags         One or more comma-separated Chrome flags without dashes,
                     default is --headless
 -h, --help          Show help
 -i, --input         Input file, default is input.csv
 -m, --metadata      Optional column headings to be used as the first row of
                     _output.csv_, for example: Page, Type, Performance, SEO
 -o, --output        Output file, default is output.csv
 -r, --runs          Number of times audits are run to calculate median scores,
                     default is 3
+-s, --score-method  Method of score aggregation, default is median
 ```

 ##  More